vryurek/Lyricon/README.md

 ### Authors
-Veronica Yurek\
+vryurek\
-Sarah Curtis\
+ejdejesu\
-Evan de Jesus\
+dcgaines\
-Dylan Gaines
+sgcurtis

 *All lyrics are property and copyright of their owners and are provided through this application for non-profit personal use only.
+Lyrics are from azlyrics.com.